Through April 2

 Act II Playhouse

 This revue presents the unusual talent of Tom Lehrer, satiric songwriter from the 1950s and 1960s.
 His best-known work – tackled a while ago by Daniel Radcliffe on The Graham Norton Show – is “The Elements,” a list of chemicals from the Periodic Table performed lightning-fast song-style.
-This review at Act II Playhouse, breezes through Lehrer’s unique song-style satire.
+This review at Act II Playhouse, breezes through Lehrer’s unique brand of satire.

 Through March 12